 The internet says that plums are in season from May to October.
 We usually get plums on the Fresno Fruit Trail – from the same stand as peaches and apricots earlier in the summer.
 We usually don’t get plums until late June/beginning of July.

-I think the May date is a bit early, at least for Central California, so just keep an eye out!
+I think the May date is a bit early, at least for Central California, so just keep an eye out, though they are definitely a summer produce!
 And this year has certainly taught us all that “in season” is weather-dependent because all the produce seems to be a few weeks behind!

 This honey and plum jam (served atop brie crostinis) uses honey rather than granulated sugar to cook the fruit.
 It’s positively delicious.